How to Fit Snow Chains on a Motorhome

 Planning your winter adventure

 If you’re planning to travel into the Southern Alps on the South Island, or around the Central Plateau on the North Island, you’ll want to carry snow chains.
-They’re a must-have in winter — though may also be needed in spring and autumn.
+They’re a must-have when you travel by motorhome in winter — though may also be needed in spring and autumn.

 Snow chains are essential for safe driving in New Zealand in winter on snow covered roads.
 If there’s been a recent snowfall, you may be required to fit or carry them on: